 Garlic scapes make a fabulous addition to a flower bouquet.

-Garlic scapes, like most other members of the allium family, provide numerous health benefits.
+Like most other members of the allium family, garlic scapes provide numerous health benefits.
 For instance, garlic scapes are high in certain compounds that may help to reoxygenate blood, protect and maintain healthy tissue and organs.

 They also contain allium compounds, which are thought to help protect against osteoarthritis.
 Garlic scapes also contain certain enzymes responsible for breaking down bone tissue, thus protecting against osteoarthritis.
 In addition, garlic scapes are high in antioxidants, have anti-cancer properties, and prevent oxidative stress that may cause damage to the kidneys and liver.